lammps/lammps/doc/src/pair_hybrid.rst

 if you specify the same atom type pair in a second pair_coeff command, the previous assignment will be overwritten.

-For the *hybrid/overlay* style, each atom type pair I,J can be assigned to one or more sub-styles.
+For the *hybrid/overlay* and *hybrid/scaled* style, each atom type pair I,J can be assigned to one or more sub-styles.
 If you specify the same atom type pair in a second pair_coeff command with a new sub-style, then the second sub-style is added to the list of potentials that will be calculated for two interacting atoms of those types.
 If you specify the same atom type pair in a second pair_coeff command with a sub-style that has already been defined for that pair of atoms, then the new pair coefficients simply override the previous ones, as in the normal usage of the pair_coeff command.
-E.g. these two sets of commands are the same:
+E.g. these two sets of commands are the
+same:

 .. code-block:: LAMMPS